yumkong/hello/README.md

 # hello

 Just for practice.
-First usage of GitHub for summitting code
+First usage of GitHub for submitting code